MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/LocalFunctionality/Australia/addresses.md

 ms.custom: en-AU
 author: brentholtorf
 ms.topic: conceptual
-ms.devlang: na
+ms.devlang: al
-ms.tgt_pltfrm: na
-ms.workload: na
 ms.search.keywords: null
 ms.date: 11/22/2023
 ms.author: bholtorf
+ms.service: dynamics-365-business-central
 ---
-# <a name="about-addresses-in-the-australian-version"></a>About addresses in the Australian version
+# About addresses in the Australian version

 A single postcode can include multiple cities in the same region.
 At the same time, cities with the same name are sometimes located in different states.